-In the business-type activities and enterprise fund, unearned revenue of \$500,789 represents intergovernmental monies received in advance as part of the Coronavirus State and Local Fiscal Recovery Funds program during fiscal years 2021 and 2022.
+In the business-type activities and enterprise fund, unearned revenue of \$500,789 represents intergovernmental monies received in advance as part of the Coronavirus State and Local Fiscal Recovery Funds program.
 The City will recognize revenue as qualifying expenses are incurred.